michaelpalumbo/forkingpaths/README.md

 - **History Graph** The history of your patch changes, reperesented as a graph in the left side of the page.
 - **History Query Tool** A query tool for returning similar changes
 - **History Sequencer** A simple sequencer for playing back changes in any order
-- **Gesture Player** Another sequencer which plays back selected regions of the history
+- **Gesture Player** Another sequencer which plays back gestures (i.e. knob turns)

+### History Graph

 1. Lets begin by looking at the **History Graph**.
 We can see each of the changes you made to the synth path in the other window.
 If you click on any of the dots representing the changes (we'll refer to them as "Change Nodes"), this will load that state back into the synth.
-Try that now.
+    1. **Change Node Types**
+    - *paramUpdate*: These are individual paramater changes, i.e. if you click a knob and it jumps to that point
+    - *gesture*: These are parameter changes that occur over the duration that your mouse left button is held down i.e. click+drag a knob
+    - *connect*: Anytime you create a patch cable connection between 2 jacks
+    - *disconnect*: Anytime you delete a cable

+2. Let's try recalling some past states.
+Click on any of the Change Nodes.
+You will see in the synth app that the state will update visually as well as audibly.
-2. **Branching** Whenever you have loaded a previous state, the History Graph will begin recording all new changes on a new branch in the graph.
+3. **Branching** Whenever you have loaded a previous state, the History Graph will begin recording all new changes on a new branch in the graph.
 Try that now to see it.

+**Tips:**
+Change Nodes can be merged together (meaning that changes in either node will be automatically combined in a logical way).
+To do this, click+drag any Change Node onto any other Change Node.
+A 3rd new node will appear, notice the combination of changes from both parent nodes. *NOTE: This is kinda buggy, where the graph is currently incorrectly representing these changes within the history*

+### History Sequencer

+With the History Sequencer, you can assign any Change Node from the History Graph as a step in the sequnce!

-3. Let's now try the **History Sequencer**.
-To build a sequence, click on any change node, and then click on any of the cells marked as *(Empty)*.
+1. To build a sequence, click on any change node, and then click on any of the cells marked as *(Empty)*.
 Now click another change node, and apply it to one or more empty step slots. **NOTE:** Active steps can be overwritten.
+2. Note that gestures can be applied to sequence steps.
+When you do this, the entire gesture will be played back within the step's duration.
+The gesture's length is quantized to the step duration.
+You can try playing with the BPM to hear this in action.
-4. Click the **Start Sequencer** button to begin playing the sequence, and then observe the changes in the synth and audio playback.
+3. Click the **Start Sequencer** button to begin playing the sequence, and then observe the changes in the synth and audio playback.

 <br>